-The Technology Student Association (TSA) is a national organization of students engaged in science, technology, engineering and mathematics (STEM).
-Open to students enrolled in or who have completed technology education courses, TSA’s membership includes more than 250,000 middle and high school students across the United States.
+Open to students enrolled in or who have completed technology and education courses, TSA’s membership includes more than 300,000 middle and high school students across the United States.
 TSA is supported by educators, parents, and business leaders who believe in the need for a technologically literate society.
 Members learn through exciting competitive events, leadership opportunities, and much more.
 A wide range of activities makes TSA a positive experience for every student.

 TSA chapters take the study of STEM beyond the classroom and give students the chance to pursue academic challenges among friends with similar goals and interests.
-Together, chapter members work on competitive events, attend conferences on the state and national levels, and learn and apply leadership skills.
-Chapters also are committed to a national service project and are among the most service-oriented groups in the community.
-Members may become officers within their state and then run for national office.
-To learn how to start a chapter, call 703-860-9000 or Join TSA.
+Together, TSA chapter members work on competitive events, learn and apply leadership skills, and may attend conferences at the state, regional, and national levels.
+TSA chapters also are committed to a national service project and are among the most service-oriented groups in the community.
+TSA members may become officers within their state and then run for national office.
+To learn how to start a TSA chapter, call or join TSA.

 Education directives at the federal and state levels focus on providing avenues for initiatives such as STEM education.
-TSA helps teachers meet the criteria for STEM education goals through exciting programs that include activities, competitions, leadership, and teamwork for students.
-In addition, all TSA activities are correlated to the Standards for Technological Literacy, as set forth by the International Technology and Engineering Educators Association (ITEEA).
+As a career and technical student organization (CTSO), TSA helps teachers meet the criteria for STEM education goals through exciting programs that include activities, competitions, leadership, and teamwork for students.
+In addition, all TSA activities are correlated to the Standards for Technological and Engineering Literacy (STEL), as set forth by the International Technology and Engineering Educators Association (ITEEA).
 Teachers can use TSA activities during the school day in their classroom, and extend the learning beyond the classroom through a TSA chapter.